Tailus-UI/themer/README.md

 #### Preconfigs :

-You can use the `preconfigs` to add consitent customizations to how the components looks.
+You can use the `preconfigs` to add consitent customizations to the components theme.

 -   `appearance` : Generate a theme according to your preferences, either light mode only, dark mode only or both, regardless of the `darkMode` property in Tailwind CSS.